HE Academic Misconduct Policy

 14.9.
 The hearing is conducted in the following sequence:

-• Head of Academy HE (or nominee) presenting the allegation with a view to demonstrating that the offence has occurred.
+- Head of Curriculum HE (or nominee) presenting the allegation with a view to demonstrating that the offence has occurred.
 The evidence may be in writing and/or witnesses may be called;

-• final statement by Head of Academy HE (or nominee) and witnesses;
+- final statement by Head of Curriculum HE (or nominee) and witnesses;

 14.10.
 The members of the Panel have the right to question any person attending the hearing.